derektypist/bar-chart/README.md

 ## Testing

 Make sure all the user stories have been met.
+If some or all of the tests have failed, go back and edit code until all tests have passed.

 ## Deployment